hartwigmedical/hmftools/orange/README.md

     1. Any fusion with clinical evidence is picked.
     1. A maximum of 10 additional fusions (randomly picked) are reported as potentially interesting.
  - Other viral presence
     1. Any viral presence that is not otherwise reported is reported as potentially interesting.
+ - Potentially interesting LOH events
+    1. In case MSI is detected, LOH (if present) is shown for the following genes: MLH1, MSH2, MSH6, PMS2, EPCAM
+    1. In case HRD (based on CHORD) is detected, LOH (if present) is shown for the following genes: BRCA1, BRCA2, RAD51C, PALB2

+In case ORANGE was run in DNA+RNA mode, DNA findings will be annotated with RNA:
+ - Driver and potentially interesting variants are annotated with RNA depth
+ - Driver and potentially interesting amps/dels are annotated with TPM, and corresponding percentile and foldChange for database and applicable tumor type
+ - Driver and potentially interesting fusions are annotated depending on fusion type:
+    1. `EXON_DEL_DUP` and other intra-gene fusions are annotated with exon-skipping novel splice junctions
+    1. @IG fusions are annotated with TPM of the 3' fusion gene
+    1. Other fusions are annotated with RNA fusion details (detected fusions in RNA, and corresponding fragment support and depth of 5' and 3' junction)

 ### Germline Findings

 In addition to all germline SNV/Indel tumor drivers determined by [PURPLE](../purple), the following is added to the report:
  - Other potentially relevant variants
     1. Any hotspots that are not configured to be reported.
     1. Any hotspots that are filtered based on quality.
+ - Potentially pathogenic germline deletions
+ - Potentially pathogenic germline disruptions

-The germline CN aberrations are determined by [PURPLE](../purple) and include aberrations such as klinefelter or trisomy X.
+Germline CN aberrations are determined by [PURPLE](../purple) and include aberrations such as klinefelter or trisomy X.

 ### Immunology

 The immunology chapter is work-in-progress and will report on various immunology properties of the tumor sample.

+The chapter currently presents the following:
+- HLA-A/B/C details
+    1. QC Status
+    1. Detected alleles, annotated with #total fragments and somatic annotation (tumor copy number, #mutations)

+### RNA Findings

+If run with RNA, this chapter displays potentially interesting RNA details:
+ -  QC Details
+ -  Drive gene panel genes with high TPM (>90th percentile database & tumor type) or low TPM (<5th percentile database or tumor type)
+ -  Potentially interesting support for Known or Promiscuous fusions not detected in our DNA analysis pipeline
+ -  Potentially interesting novel splice junctions
+    1. Exon-skipping events in `EXON_DEL_DUP` fusion genes
+    1. Novel exon/intron events in driver gene panel genes

 ### Cohort Comparison